1 year product guarantee

 What if a brushing boot is not enough?

 For many horses in low to mid-level work, a set of brushing boots provides ample protection for everyday knocks and scrapes.
-However, the brushing boot has evolved into a plethora of different styles and designs that seek to provide your horse with either more protection or more support.
-For high impact disciplines, you may wish to look for a boot that has additional areas of strike protection, like the Tri-Zone All Sports Boots.
-Alternatively, for more precise support during schooling, you may look for a boot that offers more compression; in which case the Stretch & Flex Training Wraps, with full fetlock coverage, may be more desirable for a big moving or inexperienced horse.
+For higher impact disciplines or horses who need more protection, you may wish to look for a boot that has additional areas of strike protection, like the Tri-Zone All Sports Boots or Impact Sports Boots.

 So what’s the verdict?